jing1tian/franky/README.md

 Make sure that the built library `_franky.cpython-3**-****-linux-gnu.so` is in the Python path, e.g. by adjusting `PYTHONPATH` accordingly.

-#### Building Franky with Docker
+#### Building franky with Docker

-For building Franky and its wheels, we provide another Docker container that can also be launched using docker-compose:
+For building franky and its wheels, we provide another Docker container that can also be launched using docker-compose:

 ```bash
 docker compose build franky-build